XMU-Kuangnan-Fang-Team/BiFuncLib/docs/source/methods and main functions/FunCC.rst

    * - **beta**
      - integer 1 or 0, if **beta=1** column shift is allowed, if **beta=0** column shift is avoided.
 Default is 0.
    * - **const_alpha**
      - bool, if True, row shift is contrained as constant.
+Default is False.
    * - **const_beta**
      - bool, if True, column shift is contrained as constant.
+Default is False.
    * - **shift_alignment**
      - bool, if True, the shift aligment is performed, if False no alignment is performed.
+Default is False.
    * - **shift_max**
      - numeric between 0 and 1, controls the maximal allowed shift at each iteration, in the alignment procedure with respect to the range of curve domains.
    * - **max_iter_align**
      - integer, maximum number of iteration in the alignment procedure.
    * - **plot**
      - bool, whether to output graphs showing how each model metric changes with iterations.
+Default is True.

 Value